mieweb/docs/content/resources/system-specifications/interface-specifications.md

     * Welch Allyn PC-based PCR100 Resting ECG w/Interp & Spiro Combo -101442 DS (ActiveX/File) - Connects to the CardioPerfect software to interface with the device.
 Demographic information can be sent to CardioPerfect software and then a file is uploaded to Enterprise Health.
 Requires ActiveX control to send demographic information
 * Hematology
     * Cell-Dyn Emerald LIS (Serial Uni-directional) - Uses the MIE Device app to monitor the serial port for incoming data and automatically transfer to WebChart
-    * Cpoulter AcT Series Analyzer (Serial Uni-directional) - Has been converted to the MIE Device App for constant listening
+    * Coulter AcT Series Analyzer (Serial Uni-directional) - Has been converted to the MIE Device App for constant listening
     * [Horiba Micros 60](http://www.horiba.com/us/en/medical/products/hematology/abx-micros/abx-micros-60-details/abx-micros-60-905/) (Serial Uni-directional) - Still requires Java Applet to interface
 * Infusion System - [Plum A+](http://www.hospira.com/Products/plumaplusinfusionsystem.aspx) (Pending)
 * InstyMeds